 Directions: Sweetwater River Wildlife Refuge can be entered from E Street off I-5.
 A gate code is necessary at the gated entry (see contacts).
 Shore side entry to the marsh beach face is possible from the parking lot using two available trails.
 Parking is limited inside the Refuge.
 All cleanup crews need permission to enter, and direction to access trails.
 Issues regarding listed species must be addressed before any shore side cleanup activity will begin.
-If it is necessary to close intertidal flood channels with sandbags, or clean the beaches, these trails will be needed.
+If it is necessary to close

-Land Access: Truck/auto from D St. or E St. Interpretive Center gate or foot, street address for this site; 1033 Gunpowder Point Dr Chula Vista CA 91910.
+Land Access: Truck/auto from D St. or E St. Interpretive Center gate or foot, street address for this site; 1033

 On-Water Limitations: Water access may not be possible during low tides, and is only marginal at predicted tides >+3'.

-Facilities, Staging Areas, Command Posts, Available Equipment: Staging of sand bags and sand can occur on the Sweetwater Marsh Refuge however should be coordinated with Refuge personnel to avoid injury to Refuge property and resources.
+Facilities, Staging Areas, Command Posts, Available Equipment: Staging of sand bags and sand can occur on the Sweetwater Marsh Refuge however should be coordinated with Refuge personnel to avoid injury to Refuge property and